Brandon Sosna

 Brandon Sosna (born c.
 1992–1993) is an American sports administrator and executive who is the senior vice president of football operations for the Washington Commanders of the National Football League (NFL).
-He leads contract negotiations for the team and oversees the analytics and health departments.
-Sosna has also worked as a chief of staff and assistant athletic director for the NCAA's Cincinnati Bearcats and USC Trojans and as an administrator for the NFL's Cleveland Browns and Detroit Lions.
+Sosna leads contract negotiations for the team and oversees the analytics and health departments.
+He has also worked as a chief of staff and assistant athletic director for the NCAA's Cincinnati Bearcats and USC Trojans and as an administrator for the NFL's Cleveland Browns and Detroit Lions.

 Early life

-He was born c.
+Sosna was born c.
 1992–1993 in Cincinnati, Ohio.
 He attended Sycamore High School, where he coached students in a school-wide basketball league formed by himself.
 During his summer vacations, Sosna worked as volunteer coach at Cincinnati Bearcats basketball camps.
 He enrolled at the University of Pennsylvania School of Arts and Sciences in 2011 and graduated with a bachelor's degree in political science in 2015.